dkhunt27/simple-js-validator/README.md

 This simple validator exposes methods to perform these checks (isDefined and isEmpty) and have a clearly defined use cases for when they will return true vs false.

-Please see the <a href="http://dkhunt27.github.io/simpleJSValidator/#!/api/Validator" target="_blank">docs/index.html</a> for more details.
+Please see the <a href="http://dkhunt27.github.io/simple-js-validator/#!/api/Validator" target="_blank">docs/index.html</a> for more details.

-# Release History
-2013/07/30    v1.0.0    Initial public release